 On a recent visit, I was surprised that they even offered games at a $5 minimum – Pretty cheap!
 Notably, you don’t need to be staying at the hotel to play the outdoor tables.
 Just tell them you’re there to gamble and they’ll let you right in.

 A secondary pool, The Hideout is a 21+ experience that features a smaller body of water and a lowkey poolside bar.

 Golden Nugget’s pool can usually be accessed by guests not staying at the hotel for a small cover, and for those at other resorts not named Circa, it’s something to consider.

 See the Nugget: Yes, there is an actual gold nugget on display at Golden Nugget.
 Kind of.
 While the second-largest chunk of gold ever discovered, known as the “Hand of Faith”, is owned by the Golden Nugget, the one on display in Vegas is rumored to be a replica.

 Golden Nugget’s location means that the resort is surrounded by bars offering enticing drink deals, but you have to know where to look.
-Check out our updated list of downtown Las Vegas happy hours here.
+Check out my updated list of downtown Las Vegas happy hours here.